poketo/poketo-reader/README.md

 > Friendly web-based manga reader

 A lightweight tool for following and reading scanlated manga series.
 Built natively for the web.
+Currently in beta.

-If you'd like an invite, check out [poketo.app](https://poketo.app).
+For an invite, check out [poketo.app](https://poketo.app).

 #### Features